 This course is designed for adults who want to deepen their knowledge of the natural world.
 We’ll explore everything from birds and insects to geology and plant ID.
 You’ll hone your naturalist skills as we practice journaling, animal tracking, and the art of observation.
+This year’s course will combine online meetings with in-person meetings outdoors later in the spring.

 The course is taught by the MAC’s Community Programs Coordinator and certified Montana Master Naturalist Heather Bilden.
 Guest instructors from Rocky Mountain College, MSU-Billings and local government agencies lend their expertise on several of the subjects.
 The weekly classes include lectures, labs, and field trips.
 View the previous course syllabus here: Syllabus MAC S2020 (some elements are subject to change).
 Contact Heather with questions about the course.